 Child Custody and Visitation: Mother agrees that she has and does hereby relinquishes [sic] her parental rights and any and all claims of parenthood to the child.

 Child Support: Father hereby waives the right to any claim of child support.

 The separation agreement was approved and incorporated into a Final Decree of Divorce of the parties.
-Then, … Read More »
+Then, over five years later, … Read More »